evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ### Regenerative braking

-[Regenerative braking](../../../../technology/regen/) is available in several modes.
-The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
-In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
-You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
-At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.
-You can adjust how strong regen you get when you lift the foot.
-There are three levels.
+The [regenerative braking](../../../../technology/regen/) system in this model offers several modes to enhance efficiency and driving experience.
+The most efficient option is the [**Automatic Regeneration Mode**](../../../../technology/regen/#automatic-regen-adaptive), where the vehicle coasts when possible and employs regenerative braking to reduce speed as needed. <br /><br /> Another option is the [**Regen on Accelerator Pedal**](../../../../technology/regen/#one-pedal-driving) mode where regenerative braking is activated when the driver eases off the accelerator pedal.
+This system allows the vehicle to slow down and recover energy without the driver needing to press the brake pedal, a feature often referred to as **one-pedal driving**.
+However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are three levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 ## Exterior